YasmineSerghini/2023ss_do_ys/coursework.md

 ---

-### Key principles for the team’s compensation and benefits:
+### Key principles for the team’s compensation and benefits

 #### Transparency: